cron-mon-io/cron-mon/README.md

 - `migrate`: Run any migrations that haven't been applied to the local database.
 - `migrate-revert`: Downgrade the latest migration on the local database.
 - `migrate-redo`: Downgrade and then re apply the latest migration on the local database.
-- `seed`: Remove all data from the local database and insert the test data (this is the same test data that get's written to the local database during `make install`).
-- `delete-postgres-volume`: Remove the Docker volume being used to make PostgreSQL data persist.
-  This can be handy is you run into any problems with your local database and you just want to trash it and start again.
-The next time the database container runs this will be recreated naturally

 ## Deployment